pypeclub/pypeclub.github.io/docs/admin_install.md

 tar cvzf pype_repos.tgz repos/
 ```

-do the same for those things deployed to *vendor*.
+do the same for things deployed to *vendor*.